Prepare data for MOSClip analysis

 Two-class analysis on modules

 We start from the analysis on modules using the function multiOmicsTwoClassModuleTest.
 Required inputs are an Omics object, a graph, and a class annotation data frame.
 Patients in class annotation should have the same order as in colData.
 Reactome database is built with a hierarchical organization: different pathways represent the same process with more or less details, going from very specific and small pathways to very large and general ones.
-To avoid redundant results, we choose focus on a subset of pathways, specifically those having between 20 and 100 nodes (reactSmall list); this way, we aim to limit the overlap in gene testing.
+To avoid redundant results, we choose to focus on a subset of pathways, specifically those having between 20 and 100 nodes (reactSmall list); this way, we aim to limit the overlap in gene testing.

 if (file.exists(paste0(dirname, "twoClassM.rds"))){